Updated August 2021

 The thing with astronomy software is that if you don’t have a computer lab or have easy access to one you are hard-pressed to use software for labs.
 Some of these are web-based and some are free.
 You can send students to the school library, public library or home computer (if they have one) but even that isn’t a great solution.
 Either way you can use all of the software mentioned here for lessons, lectures, activities, and demos.
 The web has A LOT of stuff that allows the same access to stuff as you see here and usually for free.

 - Stellarium – awesome free open-source multi-platform software that works for labs, demos, discussions, and public presentations.
 You can also use it when you have a star party at school but the weather won’t cooperate.
+The web version of Stellarium has come a long way and is my go to software.

 - Celestia – this software is a bit heavy on system resources but is also free.
 Plus you can find a lot of educational material to go with it.